ergo70/mercury7_webassembly/README.md

 For building with emscripten emcc see emcc_build.txt.

-To run it you need a local webserver, e.g. emrun index.html or python -m http.server.
+To run it you need the files index.html, mercury7.js, mercury7.wasm, d3.v6.js and a local webserver, e.g. emrun index.html or python -m http.server.

 libmercury++ and d3 come with their own licenses.